 Dave Gibbons is responsible for some of the best examples of comic art ever produced out of the UK, and his work on the Watchmen series – created by Alan Moore – has secured his place amongst the very best comic artists of all time.

-However, all this achievement pales into insignificance next to the horrific crime that Gibbons' work inspired.
-A crime so heinous that almost 20 years after it was perperated in 1994, it still has the potential to harm anyone that comes in contact with it.
+However, all this achievement pales into insignificance next to the horrific creation that Gibbons' work inspired.
+A creation so heinous that almost 20 years after it was perpetrated in 1994, it still has the potential to harm anyone that comes in contact with it.

 Dave Gibbons on Comic Sans